firebolt-db/firebolt-python-sdk/docsrc/index.rst

 Release notes
 ^^^^^^^^^^^^^^

-For information about changes in the latest version of the Firebolt Python SDK, see our `release notes <https://github.com/firebolt-db/firebolt-python-sdk/releases>`_
+For information about changes in the latest version of the Firebolt Python SDK, see the `release notes <https://github.com/firebolt-db/firebolt-python-sdk/releases>`_

 Contributing
 ^^^^^^^^^^^^^^

-For procedures and requirements for contributing to this SDK, see our `contributing <https://github.com/firebolt-db/firebolt-sdk/tree/main/CONTRIBUTING.MD>`_ page on Github.
+For procedures and requirements for contributing to this SDK, see the `contributing <https://github.com/firebolt-db/firebolt-sdk/tree/main/CONTRIBUTING.MD>`_ page on Github.

 License
 ^^^^^^^^